 - The remaining funding needed to fund sewer construction could come from a reduction in the annual operating budget or a debt exclusion override to authorize an increase in the property tax levy, or a combination of both.
 This portion of funding would apply to all property owners in Town

 Frequently Asked Questions

-From MEP report for Centerville River.
+From Massachusetts Estuaries Project (MEP) report for Centerville River.
 The pie chart below is “watershed sources” showing that 87% of watershed load comes from septic systems.